bsmith89/strain-corr/doc/manuscript/manuscript.md

 and StrainPanDA, using publicly available, high-quality strain genomes and metagenomes from experimental treatments of the hCOM2 synthetic community [@jinCulturingComplexGut2023].
-From the 117 inoculated strains, TODO were excluded from evaluation because either:
+From the 117 inoculated strains, some genomes were excluded from evaluation because either:
-(1) when running GT-Pro directly on their genome sequence, less than TODO% of identified SNPs were from the same species (TODO strains), or (2) the total species depth across metagenomes was less than TODO as estimated from mean marker gene depth (TODO strains).
+(1) when running GT-Pro directly on their genome sequence, less than 50% of identified SNPs were from the same species, or
+(2) the species had no depth across metagenomes, as estimated from mean marker gene depth.

 In the remaining 97 strain genomes we identified gene sequences with Prodigal v2.6.3 [@hyattGeneTranslationInitiation2012] (masking ambiguous bases and using the `meta`